absolute8511/ZanRedisDB/README.md

 - Namespace and set supported: You can use the namespace and set as prefix to isolate different data to make operation more easily.
 - Strong consistence and persistence: Use raft and rocksdb to make sure all the data have the consistence replication and persistent on stable storage.
 - Scalability: You can easily increase the cluster capacity just by adding more machines.
+- Multi-DC support: multi data centers deployment can be supported with rackaware feature.

 ## Build